livepeer/studio/CONTRIBUTING.md

 ### How You Can Help

-Livepeer.com contributions will generally fall into one of the following
+Livepeer Studio contributions will generally fall into one of the following
 categories:

 #### 📖 Updating documentation